openstack/nova-specs/specs/ussuri/approved/flavor-extra-spec-validators.rst

 * We could introduce a configuration option to toggle strict API validation instead of or in addition to the API microversion.
 This introduces a new example of config-driven API behavior, which is something we're trying to remove from nova.
-It is also unnecessary since users can use older API microversions if necessary.
+It is also unnecessary because the use of microversions or the ``validation`` query parameter allows users to continue using the older behavior when absolutely necessary.

 * We could initially log warnings for invalid keys and introduce the API change in a later release.
-This is unnecessary because the use of microversions and/or the ``validation`` query parameter allows users to continue using the older behavior when absolutely necessary.
+This is unnecessary because the use of microversions or the ``validation`` query parameter allows users to continue using the older behavior when absolutely necessary.

 * We could introduce a new API microversion each time a new extra spec is